ManuelLerchner/MolSim-WS23-24/sheet05/submission/README.md

 **Results:**

-Our fastest run was with 42 threads and this is the data since there was no thread limit.
+Our fastest run was with 42 threads and the intel compiler.
-* 31,228 seconds
+* 19.25 seconds
-* 3 202 152 MUP/s
+* 5 193 668 MUP/s